Updated: 18th April, 2019

 Refuse single serving sachets in restaurants (eg. ketchup, mayonnaise).

 > suggest they stock bottles instead.

-- Refuse products with microbeads > search for non-abrasive or natural alternatives.
+Refuse products with microbeads > search for non-abrasive, or better, natural alternatives.

-- Refuse disposable razors > invest in a stainless steel one instead
+Refuse disposable razors > invest in a stainless steel safety razor instead.

-TIP!: butts contain plastic as well as being generally bad for health
+TIP!: butts contain plastic as well as cigarettes being generally bad for health.

-- Reduce chemical deodorants and spf sunscreen packaged in plastic > use natural alternatives in a tin or jar (and cover up more)
+Reduce chemical deodorants, spf sunscreen and personal toileteries packaged in plastic > use natural alternatives in a tin or jar (and cover up more).

-- Reuse drink bottles, especially for water > Carry your own resuable (aluminium!) alternative
+Reuse drink bottles, especially for water > Carry your own reusable (aluminium!) alternative.

 > Tiger Mountain Pokhara Lodge supply flasks for you to fill and take out: By refraining from purchasing mineral water you help to reduce the approximately 100,000kg of water bottles per year, plastic which cannot be effectively recycled in Nepal.